aws-amplify/docs/docs/cli/graphql-transformer/searchable.md

 > **Migration warning**: You might observe duplicate records on search operations, if you deployed your GraphQL schema using CLI version older than 4.14.1 and have thereafter updated your schema & deployed the changes with a CLI version between 4.14.1 - 4.16.1.
 Please use this Python [script](https://github.com/aws-amplify/amplify-cli/blob/master/packages/graphql-elasticsearch-transformer/scripts/ddb_to_es.py) to remove the duplicate records from your Elasticsearch cluster.
 [This script](https://github.com/aws-amplify/amplify-cli/blob/master/packages/graphql-elasticsearch-transformer/scripts/ddb_to_es.py) indexes data from your DynamoDB Table to your Elasticsearch Cluster.
 View an example of how to call the script with the following parameters [here](https://aws-amplify.github.io/docs/cli-toolchain/graphql#example-of-calling-the-script).

+> **Billing warning**: `@searchable` incurs an additional cost depending on instance size.
+For more information refer to [ElasticSearch service pricing](https://aws.amazon.com/elasticsearch-service/pricing/)

 ### Definition

 ```graphql